 omnictl is the command-line tool for Omni.
 It lets you authenticate, manage, and interact with Talos-based Kubernetes clusters through Omni’s centralized API.

-Follow the instructions, to install and configure omnictl for your operating system:
+Follow the steps below to install and configure omnictl for your operating system.

 Step 1: Install omnictl